DSB011/ETL-Project/README.md

 # ETL-Project
 ## Group ETL Project: NYC Water Tank Inspections by Demographics

+## About this Project
+We wanted to know how clean the Drinking water tanks in different NYC boroughs and neighbourhoods.
+We wanted to understand the ethnicity of each area to better know who is affected by various levels of water cleanliness

 ## Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
 Our group looked for two NYC data sets we could join.
 We started looking at kaggle and data.world.
 Kaggle had an iteresting data set for NYC Water Tank Inspections.